Operating System Deprecation Notice

 NVIDIA GTX 500 Series - Example: NVIDIA GTX 560 | No | No |

-NVIDIA GTX 600 Series - Example: NVIDIA GTX 650 | Yes | Yes | See here for laptops |
+NVIDIA GTX 600 Series - Example: NVIDIA GTX 650 | Yes | Learn more |

-NVIDIA GTX 700 Series - Example: NVIDIA GTX 750 | Yes | Yes | See here for laptops |
+NVIDIA GTX 700 Series - Example: NVIDIA GTX 750 | Yes | Learn more |

-NVIDIA GTX 800 Series - Example: NVIDIA GTX 850M | Yes | Yes | See here for laptops |
+NVIDIA GTX 800 Series - Example: NVIDIA GTX 850M | Yes | Learn more |

-NVIDIA GTX 900 Series - Example: NVIDIA GTX 950 | Yes | Yes | See here for laptops |
+NVIDIA GTX 900 Series - Example: NVIDIA GTX 950 | Yes | Learn more |

-NVIDIA GTX 1000 Series - Example: NVIDIA GTX 1050 | Yes | Yes | See here for laptops |
+NVIDIA GTX 1000 Series - Example: NVIDIA GTX 1050 | Yes | Learn more |

-NVIDIA RTX 2000 Series - Example: NVIDIA RTX 2060 | Yes | Yes | See here for laptops |
+NVIDIA RTX 2000 Series - Example: NVIDIA RTX 2060 | Yes | Learn more |

-NVIDIA RTX 3000 Series - Example: NVIDIA RTX 3060 | Yes | Yes | See here for laptops |
+NVIDIA RTX 3000 Series - Example: NVIDIA RTX 3060 | Yes | Learn more |

-Professional workstation and server graphics cards will work with Parsec provided that they support hardware video encoding (NVIDIA NVENC), support either a physical display or display emulation via EDID, and are running in WDDM mode.
+NVIDIA Tesla, GRID, and Quadro: Professional workstation and server graphics cards will work with Parsec provided that they support hardware video encoding (NVIDIA NVENC), support either a physical display or display emulation via EDID, and are running in WDDM mode.
 Generally speaking, this means you should license NVIDIA Grid Virtual Workstation, along with installing the correct Grid Virtual Workstation driver.
 AWS also has a "vGaming" Driver available.
 For support with this, contact your NVIDIA Representative, or cloud provider documentation.

 Intel

-- Intel Quick Sync Video + DirectX 11.1
+Requires Intel Quick Sync Video + DirectX 11.1.

 Generation of Intel i3, i5, i7 | Supported |